OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

       <td>27-55</td>
       <td>OVAL Object Entities are defined using an <span style="font-family: 'Courier New'">element</span> with a unique name.
 Each entity declares one parameter with which the scope of the OVAL Item search on the endpoint can be defined.
 OVAL Object Entities may be of a common or custom defined <span style="font-family: 'Courier New'">type</span>.
 Common OVAL datatypes are found in the <span style="font-family: 'Courier New'">oval:DatatypeEnumeration</span> construct within the OVAL Common Model.
 These datatypes may be utilized with the available <span style="font-family: 'Courier New'">oval-def:EntityObject[...]Type</span> types as defined in the OVAL Definitions Model.
 	<br/><br/>The <span style="font-family: 'Courier New'">documentation</span> element is used to define the constraints or patterns expected from the value when used.
 	<br/><br/>Furthermore, OVAL Object Entities may be <span style="font-family: 'Courier New'">nillable</span>.
 When an OVAL Object Entity is <span style="font-family: 'Courier New'">nillable</span>, the expected interpretation of this value should be documented in the child documentation element.
-For more information about <span style="font-family: 'Courier New'">nillable</span> OVAL Object Entities, please see [Section 3.1.2.1.1](#3-1-2-1-1-nillable-oval-object-entities).
+For more information about <span style="font-family: 'Courier New'">nillable</span> OVAL Object Entities, please see <a href="#3-1-2-1-1-nillable-oval-object-entities">Section 3.1.2.1.1</a>.
 	<br/><br/>Lastly, additional restrictions may be placed on OVAL Object Entities through embedded Schematron rules within an element.
 For example, the <span style="font-family: 'Courier New'">filename</span> entity in the <span style="font-family: 'Courier New'">win-def:file_object</span> checks values for characters that are not permitted in Windows file names.
 Please adhere to Schematron best practices when defining these rules.</td>
     </tr>
 	<tr>